-Dr. Kreda’s research focuses on identifying signaling molecules/pathways that regulate airway mucin secretion.
+Dr. Kreda’s research focuses also on identifying signaling molecules/pathways that regulate airway mucin secretion.
 The main goal is to uncover potential targets of clinical interest to control abnormal luminal mucus accumulation in lung diseases.
-Her lab has developed and optimized in vitro and in vivo models of lung diseases with excessive mucus production and quantitative assays for therapeutic drug testing and evaluation of mucin production in airway epithelia.
+Her laboratory has developed and optimized in vitro and in vivo models of lung diseases with excessive mucus production and quantitative assays for therapeutic drug testing and evaluation of mucin production in airway epithelia.

 - Silvia M. Kreda is a faculty member of the Marsico Lung Institute/Cystic Fibrosis Center; an Associate Professor in the Department of Medicine and the Department of Biochemistry and Biophysics.